 The presidential election season has always been an important time for U.S. newsrooms.
 But this year, and particularly these next few months, it's never been more important.
 Journalists must find ways to reach the entire U.S. voting population with ongoing, up-to-date campaign coverage so that citizens are as informed as possible come November.
 In order to help publishers fulfill this responsibility, a new Wibbitz Theme has been added to our automated video creation platform.

-Created to enhance any of our video types including List and Social, the new U.S. Election Theme is the quickest way to package breaking election coverage into ready-made, attention-grabbing videos that automatically fit in with a publisher’s brand.
+Created to enhance any of our video types including List and Caption, the new U.S. Election Theme is the quickest way to package breaking election coverage into ready-made, attention-grabbing videos that automatically fit in with a publisher’s brand.
 Its starry graphics and transitions will give audiences a clear indication of what to expect, so they can quickly find out the latest election-specific news - wherever they are.

 Regardless of how a publisher prefers to package it, video coverage optimized for social platforms is critical to the 2016 U.S. election.
 Without it, journalists risk falling short of the following important responsibilities, and in turn may be risking an uninformed public.